ShwetaNagapure/SwipeTalk-BlogApp/README.md

 Flash messages are used to notify users about the status of their actions such as successful registration, login, blog creation, editing, or deletion.

-## License
-This project is licensed under the MIT License.

-## Author
-Ramesh Nagapure